 - Educate and inform parents and professionals about the negative impact of family conflict on a child’s learning and emotional health

 - Provide support and prevention resources to early childhood educators and the families they serve

 - Prevent conflict from leading to parental child abduction.

-The In Safe Hands kit contains an array of materials for educators and parents, including guides to Parental Conflict, Having Difficult Conversations with Parents, Resources and Research Lists, reproducible tip sheets for parents and rack cards on topics like Managing Family Conflict and more!
+Child Find’s In Safe Hands toolkit contains an array of materials for educators and parents, including guides to Parental Conflict, Having Difficult Conversations with Parents, Resources and Research Lists, reproducible tip sheets for parents and rack cards on topics like Managing Family Conflict and more!

-- Many parents are unaware of the impact their conflict has on their children, but research shows early prevention interventions, especially the dissemination of educational materials, are impactful and lead to better outcomes for children and families.
+- Many parents are unaware of the impact their conflict has on their children, but research shows that early prevention interventions (especially the dissemination of educational materials) lead to better outcomes for children and families in conflict.
 Research tells us that from a very early age, children who live in high conflict homes show distress.
 They live with fear, anger, anxiety, sadness, more health problems, disturbed sleep.
 They are more likely to be aggressive, depressed and antisocial; have poor interpersonal skills, cognitive abilities and difficulty focusing and succeeding at school.

 - Exposure to parental conflict teaches kids the wrong way to interact with others.
 Children do not get used to parental conflict — they become more sensitive to it and more vulnerable to its effects.
 The situation is exacerbated by impoverished circumstances, parental depression and substance abuse.
 Chronic conflict between parents also harms kids because the conflict can have negative impacts on parenting skills, often causing yelling, threatening, hitting and inconsistency.